petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 Starting with version 3.0 this plugin is for PHP5 only.

 == Changelog ==
+= Version 3.6 =
+* Changed behavior when spammer is detected during registration process.
+  The connection will no longer be terminated, but instead it will return an error to the login process.
+This works better when a plugin uses AJAX for their registration process.

 = Version 3.5.3 =
 * Detecting remote IP returned wrong information when a loopback address was found.